 - A Lender's Title Policy Doesn't Cover You

-If you are taking out a mortgage on the home, the lender requires that either you or the seller purchase a lender’s title insurance policy.
-This covers your lender up to the amount of the loan.
+If you are taking out a mortgage on the home, the lender requires that either you or the seller purchase a lender's title insurance policy.
+The lender's title policy covers your lender up to the amount of the loan.
 It will handle legal expenses they will incur defending against a claim.
-It will also cover losses that result from a successful claim.
-It does not cover your legal expenses or your losses.
+It will also cover losses that result from a successful lawsuit.
+It does not cover your legal costs or financial losses.

 You pay for title insurance one time at closing.
-That’s it.
+That's it.
 It covers you for as long as you – or your heirs – have an ownership interest in the property.
-Don’t feel bad for the title insurance companies.
-They only pay out 4-5% of the premiums they collect in claims. (auto insurance companies pay out over 100% of premiums in claims...)
-Most of the $500-$900 you are paying to the title company is to research the property and pull records to make sure the title is clean.
+Don't feel bad for the title insurance companies.
+They only payout 4-5% of the premiums they collect in claims. (auto insurance companies pay out over 100% of premiums in claims) Most of the $500-$900 you are paying to the title company are to research the property and pull records to make sure the title is clean.

 - All Title Companies Are Not the Same

 Title insurance is a $15 billion-dollar industry.
-Most of that money is collected by just four companies: First American, Fidelity, Stewart, and Old Republic.
-(They issue 85-90% of all title policies) It is safer to buy a policy from a company that is likely to still be in business during the time you own the property.
-Which is why the Big Four continue to dominate the industry.
+Most of that money goes to four companies: First American, Fidelity, Stewart, and Old Republic.
+These four companies issue 85-90% of all title policies.
+It is safer to buy a title policy from a company that is likely to still be in business during the time you own the property, which is why the Big Four continue to dominate the industry.

 - You Are Not Required to Pay for Title Insurance